ad1tya24/Yet-Another-Distributed-File-System/README.md

 # Yet-Another-Distributed-File-System

-Built as a part of the Big Data Course at PES University

 ## Setting up YADFS

 Setup the Distributed File System.
 The configuration to setup a distributed file system is provided in the config_sample.json file.